- Cleansing improves skin health and prevents breakouts by keeping your face clear of dirt, makeup and other impurities.

 If you are new to cleansers or have been using the wrong cleanser for your skin type, you may notice some significant improvements when you start using an appropriate product.

-As noted above, facial cleansers help keep your skin clean, which in turn allows your toners, moisturizers and lotions to penetrate the skin more deeply.
-As a result, you may find that switching to a new cleanser indirectly improves both the tone and texture of your skin.
+By using an effective cleanser at the start of your skin care routine, toners, moisturizers and lotions are able to penetrate the skin more deeply.
+As a result, you may find that switching to a new cleanser will clean your face gently and effectively plus improve both the tone and texture of your skin.

 How to Choose a Facial Cleanser for Your Skin Type